 Likewise, make sure that your iPhone is unlocked.
 International SIM cards won’t work on a locked phone like other third-party SIM cards.

 International SIM cards are optimal for travelers who frequent many countries worldwide.
 They’re designed to take the stress out of tracking down a local SIM card at every new stop or the hassle of dealing with a domestic carrier that wants to charge you for using data abroad.
-For example, Discover Global eSIM from Airalo covers 94 countries so that you can experience connectivity with no borders.
+For example, Discover Global eSIM from Airalo covers hundreds of countries, so you can experience connectivity with no borders.

 They are ideal for people on ship crews or business travelers moving between international offices.